Fabrics

 Prophecy helps you develop data pipelines in high-quality Spark or SQL code—but what does Prophecy use to compute these pipelines?
 The first thing to understand before building any pipeline is that your pipeline must be connected to an execution environment.

 This is why fabrics exist in Prophecy.
-Fabrics let Prophecy connect to specific execution environments.
+Fabrics let Prophecy connect to specific execution environments and data storage.

 Fabric creation